 We’re known through the love of others –I happened to be over her house the day of the Sandy Hook tragedy.
 She and I watched in horror as events unfolded on television.
 One thing that struck me was how all three of her children called that day.
 I was touched by how even though they were in their early twenties and more or less, “launched,” they still wanted to check in with their mother.
 Its like they had to reassure themselves that all was still right in their world.
 To me, it spoke a lot about her as a person.

 There is always something to learn about someone – I didn’t realize until I got to know Susan better that she had some great stories to tell about New York City society in the 1980’s.
-She once mentioned she had worked for the New York Public Library’s Public Affairs department.
+She had worked for the New York Public Library’s Public Affairs department.
 I’d sit spellbound as she told tales of Betsy Bloomingdale, Pat Buckley and Mick Jagger.
 I realized then she was both sophisticated and down to earth.

 Funerals are strange things.
 Summarizing a life always feels inadequate, but it’s all we humans can do.
 It reminds me of ending a play that’s run its course.
 The main character takes a bow.
 The curtain comes down.
 The lights turn off and the stage is bare.
 The audience has one last chance to applaud and we all return sadly home.
 All that’s left are memories.